Abstract Submission Guidelines

 - Students please include an up-to-date resume and summary of travel support from other sources with your abstract submission if you want to be considered for travel awards (see Application for Student Travel Grant for more information).

-- Abstracts must be received before or on [Date]; those failing to conform to guidelines or received after the deadline will not be considered.
+- Abstracts must be received before or on TBD; those failing to conform to guidelines or received after the deadline will not be considered.

-- Submit each abstract separately via email to one of the Science Program Committee Co-chairs, ??? or ???
+- Submit each abstract separately via email to the Science Program Committee Chair